GoogleCloudPlatform/cloudbuild-test-runner-example/README.md

 ## Test Runners

 Currently we only have a test runner for phpunit at `php/test/runner` directory.
-We built it and push it to gcr.io/cloud-dpes/phpunit-test-runner.
+We have already built and pushed it to `gcr.io/cloud-dpes/phpunit-test-runner`.
 This image is publicly available, so feel free to use with your project.

 ## Contributing changes